 Class II BSCs are open-fronted enclosures, similar to Class I BSCs, in which the air enters the cabinet through the front opening to provide operator protection.

 Biosafety Level 2 is appropriate for clinical, diagnostic, teaching, and other laboratories that deal with indigenous moderate-risk agents linked with human disease and are present in a community.
 Examples are the Hepatitis B virus, HIV, Salmonella, and Toxoplasma.
 These microorganisms may be used on the open bench if aerosol production is low.
-BSL2 level of compliance aligns well with Occupational Safety and Health Administration (OSHA) (the oversight body for enforcement of safety and health legislation) standard when working with specimens that contain blood or blood traces.
-A thorough and comprehensive exploration of biosafety levels, safety practices, and regulatory standards for animal biosafety levels could be found in the CDC’s Biosafety in Microbiological and Biomedical Laboratories (CDC 2020).
+BSL2 level of compliance aligns well with the Occupational Safety and Health Administration (OSHA) (the oversight body for enforcement of safety and health legislation) standard when working with specimens that contain blood or blood traces.
+A thorough and comprehensive exploration of biosafety levels, safety practices, and regulatory standards for animal biosafety levels can be found in the CDC’s Biosafety in Microbiological and Biomedical Laboratories (CDC 2020).

 Types of Class II Cabinets